vijithassar/memento/README.md

 project.logger()
 ```

 You can of course feel free to extend any memento instance with your own methods; this code includes no warranty.
-The primary benefit of using the .extend() method is that it passes the data, timestamp, and media node from memento's internal scope into the new function via arguments.
+The primary benefit of using the .extend() integration is that it passes the data, timestamp, and media node from memento's internal scope into the new function via arguments.

 ### Tick ###